As at 30 June 2018, Cancer Council Australia employed 42 staff: 28 permanent FTE and 15 contract FTE.

 - providing new staff with a comprehensive induction program

-- offering salary packages that are aligned and benchmarked against the external market
+- offering salary packages benchmarked against the external market

 - managing a clear goal-setting, performance and feedback environment